 The Addicks ground has a capacity of just over 27,000 and Blues fans will be in the Jimmy Seed (South) Stand at one end of the ground.

 There is a cash point located on the side of the Valley Superstore, just inside the main gates, there is also a cash point outside Charlton train station.

-How to get to The Valley
+Getting to The Valley

 Leave the M25 at Junction 2 and follow the A2 towards London.
 After around twelve miles the road splits with the A2 going off to the left and the right hand lanes becoming the A102.
 Continue on the A102 towards the Blackwall Tunnel.
-Leave the A102 at the next slip road [signposted Woolwich & Ferry A206].
+Leave the A102 at the next slip road [signposted Woolwich Ferry A206].
 At the bottom of the slip road turn right at the traffic lights towards Woolwich/Charlton.
-Continue along the A206 passing the Antigallican pub on your right.
+Continue along the A206 passing the site of the former Antigallican pub on your right.
 The ground and away entrance are diagonally behind this pub.

 Charlton station is the nearest train station to The Valley and is about three minutes walk from the ground.
 Trains run half hourly from Waterloo East to Charlton and the journey takes about twenty five minutes.
 [Waterloo East can be accessed by going up the stairs at London Waterloo].
-Trains also run every half hour from London Bridge to Charlton.
+Trains also run

 To get to the ground, come out of Charlton Station into Charlton Church Lane, [all exits lead onto this road] turn right and cross over to the other side.
 Take the next left into Floyd Road and then right into Valley Grove for the away section entrance.

 At the time of writing there were no engineering works or industrial action scheduled.
 Train details can be checked on www.nationalrail.co.uk